notchase/FortuneStreetCharacterRemapper/README.md

-This program is designed for making Custom Characterss in Fortune Street / Boom Street.
+This program is designed for making Custom Characters in Fortune Street / Boom Street.

 Custom Characters have to be placed over an existing "Base Character".